Subheads are a powerful opportunity to bring your articles to life… an opportunity which most people squander.

 If you said curiosity – you guessed right.

-It’s, for this reason, benefit rich subheads are super powerful.
+This is why benefit-rich subheads are super powerful.
 They promise the reader something valuable.
-People who scan love them (and who doesn’t scan nowadays?)

 Here’s the 20 Second Version